Designs have been refined on the Asheville I-26 Connector preferred design option, also referred to as the Preferred Alternative.

 Get Involved, Stay Informed

-Public participation and feedback is integral to the project development process.
+Public participation and feedback are integral to the project development process.
 By sharing your ideas and concerns, you can help us identify appropriate transportation solutions in your community.

-Comments can also be addressed to the project contact listed at the bottom of this page under Contact Information.
+Comments can also be addressed to the project contact.